cofsbro/GameEngAssignment/README.md

 *My project:*

 The aim of my project was to create a dungeon crawler like the binding of isacc or the more simularly like the Stardew valley minigame journey of the prairie king where you face a wave of enemies comming at you to kill you, until you get a certain ammount of points from shooting to move on to the next room.
 Or die with a 3 lives system.
 If keep winning hopefully leads you to the boss room and fight it.
+Use a top down camera view to emulate a 2D system using a grid movement system and using what we have learned in the labs

 *What the game will hopefully include:*